egonelbre/egonelbre.com/content/draft/tracking-resource-leaks.md

 }
 ```

-You can test it over https://go.dev/play/p/8AkKrzYVFH5.
+You can test it over at https://go.dev/play/p/8AkKrzYVFH5.

 ## Hooking up the tracker to a `fs.FS`

-Let's look at how to hook it up to a `fs.FS` interface.
-We can create wrappers, which creates a tag for each opened file.
+We need to integrate it into the initially problematic code.
+We can create a wrapper for `fs.FS` that creates a tag for each opened file.

 ``` go
 type TrackedFS struct {